tsnellgrove/dark_castle3/doc/to_do.md

 		- TBD: fix display meth use of is_closed() ; create an is_content_vis() meth for ContainsMixIn
 		- TBD: re-factor for clarity (especially ContainsMixIn)
 		- TBD: consider grouping "empty" response with contains rather than condition
+		- TBD: perhaps MixIns like OpenableMixIn should have their own examine() states?
+			- IDEA: similar to has_contain()
 	- TBD: establish 'bulk' attribute for Item
 		- TBD: update classes
 			- TBD: Item